qbicsoftware/data-manager-app/README.md

 ![add](docs/readme/LoginScreen.png)

 Additionally, in this screen the user can request a password reset for his account if necessary. \
-The user will then be contacted via the provided email address with the steps necessary to perform a password reset.\
+The user will then be contacted via the provided emailAddress address with the steps necessary to perform a password reset.\
 Finally, the user is able to switch to the [registration screen](#user-registration) by clicking on the register button or the registration link